SafetyCulture/safetyculture-sdk-python/ReadMe.md

 ### Windows
 #### Install Python
  * Install Latest Python 2 Release at https://www.python.org/downloads/windows/
- * Open the download, and follow the prompts to install Python
+ * Open the download, and start the installation
+IMPORTANT: During the Installation Process, when you see the page 'Customize Python 2.7.13', make sure to 'Add python.exe to Path' before clicking Next.
+This will ensure you can run python executable files without including the Path to your Python installation.
+ * Proceed with installation, click 'Finish' when complete.
 #### Install SafetyCulture Python SDK and Export tool
  * Open this link in your browser: https://github.com/SafetyCulture/safetyculture-sdk-python
  * Click the green button on the right that says 'Clone or download', this will produce a popdown menu